Overture to Death: Characters

+Development

 Biographer Margaret Lewis describes how "her extended stays with the Rhodes family in various country houses... gave Ngaio the material she needed for several novels.
 Overture to Death is set in the kind of idiosyncratic country village that she knew well.
 Character dominates the novel...
 [T]he New Statesman reviewer accused the writer of treating crime fiction 'as a convenient vase to arrange her characters in'.
-Other reviewers admired her talent for developing character and were soon recommending that she forget detection and concentrate on straight fiction instead."
+Other reviewers admired her talent for developing character and were soon recommending that she forget detection and concentrate on straight fiction instead.